XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 You can access these events in two ways:

-1. **Using `UxrGrabManager`**: This lets you track all object interactions.
+1. **Using [UxrGrabManager](/docs/programming-guide/manipulation/uxrgrabmanager)**: This lets you track all object interactions.
-2. **Directly from a `UxrGrabbableObject` or `UxrGrabbableObjectAnchor`**: Use this when you only need to track events for a specific object.
+2. **Directly from a [UxrGrabbableObject](/docs/programming-guide/manipulation/uxrgrabbableobject) or [UxrGrabbableObjectAnchor](/docs/programming-guide/manipulation/uxrgrabbableobjectanchor)**: Use this when you only need to track events for a specific object.

-We’ll also cover `UxrGrabbableObjectComponent`, which allows you to handle events by overriding specific methods through inheritance.
+We’ll also cover [UxrGrabbableObjectComponent](#uxrgrabbableobjectcomponentdocsprogramming-guidemanipulationuxrgrabbableobjectcomponent-events), which allows you to handle events by overriding specific methods through inheritance.

 ## Manipulation Events in UltimateXR